Omni Calculator logo

 The propagation speed is equal to the speed of light×velocity factor\small\text{speed of light}\times \text{velocity factor}.

-If you are calculating the propagation delay for a signal sent through a cable, you may want to use the advanced mode, found at the bottom of the calculator.
-Here you can find values for the velocity factors of several dielectric materials, or you can input a custom value for the velocity factor of your cable or material.
+If you are calculating the propagation delay for a signal sent through a cable, you may want to look at the list of dielectric materials of the calculator.
+Here, you can find values for the velocity factors of several dielectric materials, or you can input a custom value for the velocity factor of your cable or material.
 If you are unsure of the type of cable you have, the best conservative estimate is to assume a standard (cat 5 and cat 6) ethernet cable made of polyethylene (PE), which has a velocity factor of 0.65.

 Propagation delay calculator example